STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Abstract

 \section{Abstract}

 Learning-based edge detection has hereunto been strongly supervised with pixel-wise annotations which are tedious to obtain manually.
 We study the problem of \emph{self-training edge detection}, leveraging the untapped wealth of large-scale unlabeled image datasets.
 We design a self-supervised framework with multi-layer regularization and self-teaching.
 In particular, we impose a consistency regularization which enforces the outputs from each of the multiple layers to be consistent for the input image and its perturbed counterpart.
 We adopt L0-smoothing as the ``perturbation'' to encourage edge prediction lying on salient boundaries following the cluster assumption in self-supervised learning.
 Meanwhile, the network is trained with multi-layer supervision by pseudo labels which are initialized with Canny edges and then iteratively refined by the network as the training proceeds.
 The regularization and self-teaching together attain a good balance of precision and recall, leading to a significant performance boost over supervised methods, with lightweight refinement on the target dataset.
-Furthermore, our method demonstrates strong cross-dataset generality.
-For example, it attains $4.8\%$ improvement for ODS and $5.8\%$ for OIS when tested on the unseen BIPED dataset, compared to the state-of-the-art methods.
+Through extensive experiments, our method demonstrates strong cross-dataset generality and can improve the original performance of edge detectors after self-training and fine-tuning.